YinHK-gameDev/unity-learn/art & graphics/textures/Importing textures/README.md

 Use the **Texture Shape** property to select and define the shape and structure of the Texture.
 There are four shape types:

 -   **2D** is the most common setting for all Textures; it defines the image file as a 2D Texture.
 These are used to map Textures to 3D Meshes and GUI elements, among other Project elements.
 -   **Cube** defines the Texture as a [cubemap](https://docs.unity3d.com/Manual/class-TextureImporter.htmlclass-Cubemap.html).
-You could use this for Skyboxes or **Reflection Probes**A rendering component that captures a spherical view of its surroundings in all directions, rather like a camera.
-The captured image is then stored as a Cubemap that can be used by objects with reflective materials.
-[More info](https://docs.unity3d.com/Manual/class-TextureImporter.htmlclass-ReflectionProbe.html)
-    See in [Glossary](https://docs.unity3d.com/Manual/class-TextureImporter.htmlGlossary.html#ReflectionProbe), for example.
-This type is only available with the [Default](https://docs.unity3d.com/Manual/class-TextureImporter.htmlTextureTypes.html#Default), [Normal Map](https://docs.unity3d.com/Manual/class-TextureImporter.htmlTextureTypes.html#NormalMap), and [Single Channel](https://docs.unity3d.com/Manual/class-TextureImporter.htmlTextureTypes.html#SingleChannel) Texture types.
+You could use this for Skyboxes or **Reflection Probes** , for example.
+This type is only available with the Default, Normal Map, and Single Channel Texture types.
--   **2D Array** defines the Texture as a [2D array texture](https://docs.unity3d.com/Manual/class-TextureImporter.htmlclass-Texture2DArray.html).
+-   **2D Array** defines the Texture as a **2D array texture**.
 This is commonly used as an optimization for some rendering techniques, where many textures of the same size & format are used.
--   **3D** defines the Texture as a [3D texture](https://docs.unity3d.com/Manual/class-TextureImporter.htmlclass-Texture3D.html).
+-   **3D** defines the Texture as a 3D texture.
 3D textures are used by some rendering techniques to represent volumetric data.

 ### ref
 https://docs.unity3d.com/Manual/class-TextureImporter.html